biolab/orange3/doc/widgets/data/datatable.md

 -----------

 **Data Table** widget receives one or more data sets in its input and presents them as a spreadsheet.
+Columns in white are regular attributes with either discrete or continuous values.
+Columns in grey are class attribues, while columns in light navy are meta attributes.
+Data instances may be sorted by any attribute value.

-Data instances may be sorted by attribute values.
-Widget also supports manual selection of data instances.
+The widget also supports manual selection of data instances.

 ![Data table with Iris data set](images/DataTable-stamped.png)

-1. The name of the data set (usually the input data file).
-Data instances are in rows and their attribute values in columns.
-In this example the data set is sorted by the attribute "sepal length".
-2. Use '*Restore Order*' button to reorder data instance after attribute-based sorting.
+1. Use '*Restore Order*' button to reorder data instance after attribute-based sorting.
-3. Info on current data set size and the number and types of attributes.
+2. Info on current data set size and the number and types of attributes.
-4. Values of continuous attributes can be visualized with bars; colors can be attributed to different classes.
+3. Values of continuous attributes can be visualized with bars; colors can be attributed to different classes.
-5. Data instances (rows) can be selected and sent to the widget's output channel.
+4. Data instances (rows) can be selected and sent to the widget's output channel.
-6. While auto-send is on, all changed will be automatically communicated to other widgets.
-Otherwise press '*Send Selected Rows*'.
+5. While *Auto-send is on*, all changes will be automatically communicated to other widgets.
+    Alternatively press '*Send Selected Rows*'.

 Example
 -------